kernelorg-mirror/linux_kernel_git_djwong_xfs-linux/Documentation/admin-guide/xfs.rst

 Btrees (directories, extents, free space) to aid both performance and scalability.

-Refer to the documentation at https://xfs.wiki.kernel.org/ for further details.
+Refer to the documentation in the kernel git tree for further details.
 This implementation is on-disk compatible with the IRIX version of XFS.

 Mount Options
 =============